-After you determine what and why your company was founded for, think about the goals you want to achieve.
+After you determine what and why your company was founded, think about the goals you want to achieve.

-You need to outline your company goals and have a defined framework for your marketing, sales, and service team.
-Their checklist and journey should all align inside the company’s framework to achieve the same goal.
+You must outline your company goals and have a defined framework for your marketing, sales, and service team.
+Their checklist and journey should all align with the company’s framework to achieve the same goal.

-Make sure that all the people within your company from executives to individual contributors are spending their time and effort and working towards the same goal.
+Ensure that all the people within your company, from executives to individual contributors, spend their time and effort working towards the same goal.

 3. Buyers persona

-Buyers persona are semi-fictional characters that you create from your ideal customers based on market research and gathering data about your existing customers about their motivations, behaviors, and goals.
+Buyers’ personas are semi-fictional characters that you create from your ideal customers based on market research and gathering data about your existing customers and their motivations, behaviors, and goals.

-A buyer persona helps you to determine where to focus and better understand the issues to implement more relevant content by learning the buyer’s mindset and motivation leading till decision stage.
+A buyer persona helps you to determine where to focus and better understand the issues to implement more relevant content by learning the buyer’s mindset and motivation leading to the decision stage.

 When implemented correctly, these inbound methodologies can help you grow your business with the correct fundamentals.

-To set these fundamentals, there are a few inbound principles that need to be practiced.
+To set these fundamentals, a few inbound principles need to be practiced.

 1. Standardized Consistency

-To simply put; standard consistency, it is the surety of having the same information, values, and understandings towards the company’s product, information, services, and audiences throughout your team.
+Simply put, standard consistency is the surety of having the same information, values, and understandings towards the company’s product, information, services, and audiences throughout your team.

-For example, If you have a dental website running and someone calls at the desk and tries to gather the same information with different people from your company, all of them must be able to answer with the same information.
+For example, If you have a dental website running and someone calls at the desk and tries to gather the same information with different people from your company, they must be able to answer with the same information.
 This helps your customers build trust in your brand.

-Once you’re done with standardizing your brands’ voice, your next step should be personalizing for impact.
+Once you’re done standardizing your brand’s voice, your next step should be personalizing for impact.

-With the database and information, as you acquire about your prospects, tailor, and use those pieces of information to message or talk directly with your prospects.
+With the database and information you acquire about your prospects, tailor and use those pieces of information to message or talk directly with your prospects.

-Gather and store the information you have of your prospect.
-This helps you have access to the old or previous conversations, queries and can prevent repetitive discourses or canned informations that are irrelevant at that time.
+Gather and store the information you have about your prospect.
+This helps you have access to old or previous conversations and queries and can prevent repetitive discourses or canned information that are irrelevant at that time.

 3. Optimize for clarity

-It is the best way to understand clearly what kind of sales and marketing strategy you can use across each section of the conversation.
+It is the best way to understand clearly what kind of sales and marketing strategy you can use across each conversation section.

 4. Empathize for perspective

-The inbound approach to do business is customer-centered as the market is evolving.
-The inbound marketing guide you through identifying your purpose, buyer persona, journey, and buying behaviors to effectively enrich your company with better and relevant content and services.
+The inbound approach to doing business is customer-centered as the market is evolving.
+Inbound marketing guides you through identifying your purpose, buyer persona, journey, and buying behaviors to enrich your company with better and more relevant content and services.

-Lastly, if you are an outbound business using traditional marketing; that shouts and advertise your product and services.
-It won’t help you grow in this world of inbound business. understand that the market has changed and you need to change your marketing strategies too.
+Lastly, if you are an outbound business using traditional marketing that shouts and advertises your product and services.
+It won’t help you grow in this world of inbound business.
+Understand that the market has changed, and you must also change your marketing strategies.

-Outbound marketing won’t help attract any attention but instead make the audience feel irritated.
-A market survey by the inbound company found that 94% of consumers disrupts communication with a company because of irrelevant information and messages.
+Outbound marketing won’t help attract attention but irritates the audience.
+A market survey by the inbound company found that 94% of consumers disrupt communication with a company because of irrelevant information and messages.

-On the flip side, companies that are practicing inbound are successfully attracting individuals and businesses and converting them into customers, and growing their business.
+On the flip side, companies practicing inbound are successfully attracting individuals and businesses, converting them into customers, and growing their business.